bevyengine/rfcs/rfcs/45-stageless.md

 - Implement a trait (i.e. `StagelessAppExt`) for `App` that can hook into the new module.
 Ultimately temporary.
 - Upstream these to `main`.
 - Publish a migration guide for the new API.
-- Slowly port over our engine plugins to the new methods provided through `StagelessAppExt` (or whatever we call it).
+- Slowly port over our engine plugins to the new methods provided through `StagelessAppExt`.
 - Deprecate the old module.
 - Replace the old module with the new module (and give the extension trait methods back their normal names).